Televisão Independente: Media Capital; on track for leadership

-TVI's recovery happened when it was totally acquired by Media Capital between 1997 and 1999, one of the most important media conglomerates in Portugal, whereupon it started broadcasting more Portuguese-produced programs, including soap operas.
+Achieving top ratings for the first time

 This helped to increase its audience significantly, but it was in September 2000, when Big Brother started, that the channel gained a boost in popularity.
 The once 3rd-ranked (by 2000) TVI went on to surpass RTP1 for second place in 2001 and four years later, defeated SIC to take first place, which it maintained for 14 consecutive years before losing it once more to SIC in 2019.

+With the premiere of Big Brother on 3 September 2000, the channel introduced a new logo, facing a ratings war with SIC.
+TVI's rebrand was seen as an opportunity to renew its image, to counter SIC's strategies.
+The new logo was a clear sign of the war with SIC: a golden, stylized lowercase i mark surrounded by a red and blue ring.
+The ring iconography used by both channels represented the viewing audience, watching the station.
+The channel adopted a permanently-moving channel bug, representing the "permanent change" on the channel's behalf to satisfy the viewing public.
+The main news moved to 8pm in an attempt to boost ratings.

+The channel's eighth anniversary was observed without great ceremony, but had a special edition of Batatoon and the premiere of a new telenovela, Olhos de Água.
+Regarding the Christian principles that once dominated the channel, Monteiro Coelho affirmed that they were still in use as "respect, freedom and exemption that even non-Catholics follow".
+These obligations with the Church fell due to lack of internal changes for such.
+The staff in 2001 stood at 330, up from 200 in 1993.

 Currently, TVI is known for having a large number of national reality shows and soap operas.
 It broadcasts a mix of local productions, such as soap operas, family series and reality shows, news programs and international movies and series (mostly American).
-It is currently owned by Media Capital, which is owned by Grupo Prisa.
+It is currently owned by Media Capital, which is owned by Pluris Investments, S.A., it was previously owned by Grupo Prisa from 2005 until 2020.
 Until February 2007, Media Capital was co-owned by RTL Group and Grupo Prisa.
 The station works with Media Capital-owned production company Plural Entertainment to produce its national fictional content.

 Like public service broadcaster RTP and unlike commercial rival SIC, which have always shown foreign programs in the original language with subtitles, TVI tried, unsuccessfully, to dub foreign programs into Portuguese after achieving marginal success with Latin American Spanish-language soap operas dubbed in Brazilian Portuguese.
 Experiments of dubbing included the US series Dawson's Creek and other shows directed at younger audiences.